impresso/cross_lingual_semantic_discrimination/README.md

 ## Overview

-This repository accompanies our [EMNLP2025 Findings paper](https://arxiv.org/pdf/2502.08638), providing the datasets and starter evaluation code the cross lingual examination of Multilingual Embedding models through LLM-Generated Adversarial Examples.
+This repository accompanies our [EMNLP2025 Findings paper](https://arxiv.org/pdf/2502.08638) and provides the datasets and starter code for evaluating multilingual embedding models under cross-lingual adversarial conditions.
+The adversarial examples are generated via Large Language Models (LLMs) to systematically probe embedding robustness across languages.

 ---